OFlexan/eFurOnline/docs.md

 # ERRORS
 - `{code: 141, error: "no"}`
 My favorite error.
 It usually has to do with leaving out the app version ID (parameter `z`).
+- `{code: 141, error: "Text or title required!"}`
+The content and title are empty.
+Related to creating posts.
 - `{code: 142, error: "Incorrect text data"}`
 The content or title is not long enough.
+Related to creating posts.
+- `{code: 142, error: "Categories are wrong"}`
+The array of categories is empty or has more than 3 entries.
 Related to creating posts.

 # FUNC: getFollowingPostCount
 Gets the amount of unread following posts.